The Choice to Medicate for ADHD: A Clinician’s Guide to Navigating Parental Concerns

 “Should I medicate my child for ADHD?”
 Clinicians commonly field this question –– and many more –– after making a positive ADHD diagnosis.
 To best help and support concerned families, clinicians should study these responses to common questions and attitudes about ADHD medication.

-The issue of medication for children with attention deficit hyperactivity disorder (ADHD) — more than with any other condition that I treat — is controversial and murky.
+The issue of medication for children with attention deficit hyperactivity disorder (ADHD or ADD) — more than with any other condition that I treat — is controversial and murky.
 For parents, the question of adding medication to their child’s treatment plan is one that weighs heavily.
 They research the pros and cons of ADHD medication, but their findings are colored by feelings of guilt and fear of judgement from others.
 It is not a black-and-white decision for most caregivers.

 The benefits and side effects of ADHD medications, whether stimulants or nonstimulants, are well documented.
 While it’s important to educate parents on how medications work and why they might be used, it’s equally critical for clinicians to support parents by being mindful of the concerns that are often present, though not always overtly stated, as they navigate the decision-making process.